gryphonshafer/Quizzing-Rule-Book/content/governance/mission.md

 > The mission of quizzing is to see visible evidence of the application of God's Word in the lifestyle of each participant.

-Bible Quizzing is a ministry of the *Christian and Missioanry Alliance* (CMA) to assist teens to connect with God in a deeper way by Experiencing Him and Expanding His Kingdom.
+Bible Quizzing is a ministry of the *Christian and Missionary Alliance* (CMA) to assist teens to connect with God in a deeper way by Experiencing Him and Expanding His Kingdom.

 It accomplishes this by: